libsdl-org/SDL/docs/README-ios.md

 Game Center
 ==============================================================================

-Game Center integration requires that you break up your main loop in order to yield control back to the system.
+Game Center integration might require that you break up your main loop in order to yield control back to the system.
 In other words, instead of running an endless main loop, you run each frame in a callback function, using:

     int SDL_iPhoneSetAnimationCallback(SDL_Window * window, int interval, void (*callback)(void*), void *callbackParam);